oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 ### 3.1.5 Reference Relationships: Keys and Links

-As explained in [Section&nbsp;3](#3-creating-information-models-with-jadn), JADN recognizes only two kinds of relationship: "contain" and "reference".
-The relationships shown in previous examples are all of the "contain" variety.
-The "reference" relationship type applies either when using the "contain" relationship would create a cycle or loop in the graph of the information model or when using "contain" relationships would create data duplication.
+As explained in [Section&nbsp;3](#3-creating-information-models-with-jadn), JADN recognizes only two kinds of relationship: "collections" and "references".
+The relationships shown in previous examples are all of the "collection" variety.
+The "reference" relationship type applies when using a "collection" relationship would either

+  1) create a cycle or loop in the graph of the information model, or
+  2) create data duplication.

 An example of cycle creation might occur, for example, in an IM for an SBOM format: because software components often incorporate other components a recursive situation arises